infinitered/ignite-cookbook/docs/recipes/Zustand.md

 </details>

-## Remove Mobx-State-Tree
+## Remove MobX-State-Tree

-Now that our models have been converted, follow our recipe to [Remove Mobx-State-Tree](./RemoveMobxStateTree.md) entirely from your project.
+Now that our models have been converted, follow our recipe to [Remove MobX-State-Tree](./RemoveMobxStateTree.md) entirely from your project.

 ## Create Store